PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Conversion to PDF Notes.md

 The _Python for MATLAB Programmers_ article was first written as an MS Word doc.
 Early in 2019, however, we decided that we'd outgrown that format and wanted something web-based.
-Andrew recommended that we move to MarkDown on Git-Hub.
+Andrew recommended that we move to MarkDown on GitHub.
 It's been a good choice.

 The original conversion of Word to MarkDown was handled by Andrew.
 Over the